 You will need a certificate showing your history of legal residence in Italy, two certificates proving your lack of a criminal record (one for Italy and one for your home country), a copy of your passport and a certificate of your family status.

 The bad news: most countries will not allow simply allow you to 'claim' a new nationality without giving up your old one.

-This means you will probably need to sign a form waiving your native citizenship too, before you send your application off to Italy's President of the Republic, currently Sergio Mattarella, who has the power to make you Italian.
+This means you will probably need to sign a form waiving your native citizenship too, before you send your application off to Italy's president, currently Sergio Mattarella, who has the power to make you Italian.